Research and Professional Development

 In the decades ahead the United States’ greatest overseas interests, both opportunities and challenges, will be in Asia.
 Indeed, with the continued rise of China, Russia’s growing assertiveness and strategic relationship with China, the ongoing threat from North Korea, and major geopolitical changes taking place in Southeast Asia and around the Indian Ocean the United States must be prepared to navigate complex security dynamics in the region.
 Consequently, the United States requires the highest quality information and analysis on Indo-Pacific affairs and for this purpose needs to build stronger bridges between academe and the policy community.

 To achieve this, the National Bureau of Asian Research (NBR) and the Institute for National Security Studies at the National Defense University (NDU) have partnered to organize the National Asia Research Program (NARP), a major nationwide research and conference program designed to reinvigorate and advance the policy-relevant study of contemporary Asia.

-NARP Fellows – Twenty NARP Fellows will be selected in a competitive, nationwide process, to conduct policy-relevant research on national security issues.
+Twenty NARP fellows will be selected in a competitive, nationwide process, to conduct policy-relevant research on national security issues.

-Training – The NARP Fellows will have training opportunities to develop skills necessary to conduct policy-relevant research and deliver their research to the policy community, including honing skills in briefing, op-ed writing, and media engagement.
+The NARP fellows will have training opportunities to develop skills necessary to conduct policy-relevant research and deliver their research to the policy community, including honing skills in briefing, op-ed writing, and media engagement.

-Asia Policy Assembly – A major two-day policy conference will bring together the academic and policymaking communities and feature presentations by NARP Fellows and senior Asia experts.
+A major two-day policy conference will bring together the academic and policymaking communities and feature presentations by NARP fellows and senior Asia experts.

-Policy engagement – Select Fellows will have the opportunity to engage with government policymakers and brief on their research.
+Select fellows will have the opportunity to engage with government policymakers and brief on their research.